Cage Card Notification System

-The date, name of principal investigator, rack number, nature of the problem, person reporting the problem, and person addressing the problem are recorded on the log.
+The date, PI name, Rack #, nature of the problem, person reporting the problem, and person addressing the problem are recorded on the log.
 Investigator staff can therefore find out about problems before entering the room.
-The Problem Log also produces a permanent written record that may help in identifying a pattern of problems (e.g., unexpected numbers of pup deaths may indicate a disease outbreak).
+The Problem Log also produces a permanent written record that may help in identifying a pattern of problems (e.g. unexpected numbers of pup deaths may indicate a disease outbreak).

 These cards are placed by the LASC staff when a new litter is noted.
 Unless prior arrangements have been made, litters must be weaned at 21 days of age.
-The LASC staff makes an effort to leave cages with new litters undisturbed for the first seven days; however, excessively wet cages will still be changed.
+The LASC staff makes an effort to leave cages with new litters undisturbed for the first 7 days, however excessively wet cages will still be changed.

-These cards should be placed by the investigator staff to notify LASC that animals have had a procedure (e.g., an anesthetic episode, surgery).
-Blue Animal Under Observation Cards will be replaced by the veterinary staff with a RED Veterinary Examination card when an animal is being monitored or treated for a health problem.
+These cards should be placed by the Investigator staff to notify LASC that animals have had a procedure (such as an anesthetic episode, a surgery).
+Blue Animal Under Observation cards will be replaced by the veterinary staff with a RED Veterinary Examination card when an animal is being monitored or treated for a health problem.

 Dead Animal Cards (Purple)

-These cage cards are labeled with the date and a unique six-digit dead animal ID number.
-A matching Dead Animal Card with the date and dead animal ID number is placed on the bagged carcass of the dead animal.
-Dead animals are retained in the cold room for three to four days.
-If there are no live animals left in the cage, the cage cards will be placed in the Dead Animal Card folder on the door of the room.
+These cage cards are labeled with the date and a unique 6-digit dead animal ID number.
+A matching Dead Animal sticker with the date and dead animal ID number is placed on the bagged carcass of the dead animal.
+Dead animals are retained in the cold room for 3-4 days.
+If there are no live animals left in the cage, the cage cards will be placed in the dead animal cage card folder on the door of the room.